Michigan vs. Penn State NCAA Football Odds, Plays and Insights | November 13, 2021

 Michigan Stats and Trends

-- In Michigan's nine games this year, it has seven wins against the spread.
+- Michigan has seven wins against the spread in nine games this season.

-- The Wolverines have been favored by 1.5 points or more eight times this season and are 6-2 ATS in those matchups.
+- So far this season, the Wolverines have been installed as favorites by a 1.5-point margin or more eight times and are 6-2 ATS in those games.

-- Michigan's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- Michigan is 7-2 against the spread and 8-1 overall in games when it puts up more than 16.7 points.
+- When Michigan scores more than 16.7 points, it is 7-2 against the spread and 8-1 overall.

-- Michigan is 7-1 against the spread and 7-1 overall when the team totals more than 350.7 yards.
+- Michigan is 7-1 against the spread and 7-1 overall when the team amasses more than 350.7 yards.

 - The Wolverines have seven giveaways this season, while the Nittany Lions have 16 takeaways .